Stackclash/5e-vault/5. Mechanics/Items/Shield Of Missile Attraction.md

 ## Curse

 This shield is cursed.
-Attuning to it curses you until you are targeted by the [[/5.
-Mechanics/Spells/Remove Curse.md|remove curse]] spell or similar magic.
+Attuning to it curses you until you are targeted by the [[5.
+Mechanics\Spells\Remove Curse.md|remove curse]] spell or similar magic.
 Removing the shield fails to end the curse on you.
 Whenever a ranged weapon attack is made against a target within 10 feet of you, the curse causes you to become the target instead.

 *Source: Dungeon Master's Guide p.
-200*
+200. Available in the SRD.*